inakikani/simple-observable-state/README.md

 Returns `observableState` to allow method chaining.
 `next` is used to modify the last state value from `osbervableState`.
 `next` accepts any value that will be the next emitted state.
-`next` also accepts a function as a parameter, it is called with the last state value changes to the state here will be reflected in the next emitted state.
+`next` also accepts a function as a parameter, it is called with the last state value.
+> All changes to the state inside StateProducerFunction will be reflected in the next emitted state.
+Unless StateProducerFunction returns an object; in which case the next emitted state will be that object.

+> note: this library uses **Immer** to create immutable states.
+StateProducerFunction is essentially an Immer *Producer* function.

 ```javascript
 const state$ = new ObservableState({deep: {value:'hello world'}})